Certora/Quorum/README.md

-Here’s the updated version of the README, with the changes you requested:

 # ProposalTools

 ProposalTools is a Python-based utility designed to fetch and compare smart contract source codes.
 It helps users identify and analyze differences between local and remote versions of smart contract code.